kellenschmidt/kspw-docker/README.md

 * Deploy to local and remote environments
 * All environment variables encapsulated into single .env file
 * HTTPS encryption throughout website and API
+* Automatic renewal of HTTPS certificates
 * Automatic hourly, daily, weekly, and monthly complete database backups
 * Automatic removal of old backups
 * Automatic daily uploading of backups to cloud storage

 ## Local Development

 Instructions for running the project locally.
-These commands are to be run in the top level 'kspw-docker' folder.
-Docker and docker-compose must be installed for this to work
+These commands are to be run in the top level 'kspw-docker' folder

 Install prerequisites